Making Your Indonesia Electronic Customs Declaration (e-CD)

-A completed Customs Declaration Form—also called the e-CD or BC 2.2—is required to pass through customs on arrival in Indonesia.
-This is an obligatory rule that all visitors must follow.
+A completed Customs Declaration form—also called the e-CD or BC 2.2—is required to pass through customs checks on arrival in Indonesia.

 What Is the e-CD Customs Declaration Form?

-The declaration allows customs officials to monitor what visitors are bringing into the country.
+The Arrival Card allows customs officials to monitor what visitors are bringing into the country.
 Some goods do not require additional checks, while other items require legal permission as they could be subject to import duties or a specific license or permit.

 Do I Need a Customs Declaration Form for Indonesia?

-Yes, all passengers arriving in Indonesia must complete the e-CD Customs Declaration Form.
+Yes, all passengers arriving in Indonesia must complete the Arrival Card, which contains a customs declaration.

 The procedure is a mandatory requirement to enter the country.
 This includes those who do not have any restricted goods.

-A declaration form must be completed each time you enter Indonesia.
+A new Arrival Card form must be completed each time you enter Indonesia.
 If you’re traveling as a family, only 1 form is required.

-Do I need an e-CD form to visit Bali?
+Do I need an e-CD or Arrival Card to visit Bali?

 If you’re visiting Bali, you’ll also need to pay the Bali Tourist Tax.
 It’s compulsory for all tourists entering the Bali region.